needle-mirror/com.unity.netcode/Documentation~/ghostfield-synchronize.md

 To mark a component for serialization and replication, add a `[GhostField]` attribute to the values you want to send.

+The component declaration must:

+- Be a concrete type.
+Generic structs are not supported.
+- Be `public` or `internal`.
+- Implement either `IComponentData` or any interface inheriting from it.
+Generic interfaces inheriting from `IComponentData` are supported.

 ```csharp
 public struct MySerializedComponent : IComponentData
 {